MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/private-link-and-dns-integration-at-scale.md

    ![image-10][image-10]

 6. In the **Configuration** section, after selecting your VNet and subnet, ensure that **Integrate with private DNS zone** is set to **No**.
-Otherwise, the Azure portal will prevent the creation of the private endpoint, as Azure Policy will not allow the creation of a private DNS zone with the `privatelink` prefix.
+Otherwise, the Azure portal will prevent the creation of the private endpoint, as Azure Policy won't allow the creation of a private DNS zone with the `privatelink` prefix.

    ![image-11][image-11]